Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: A partition refinement algorithm

 \section{A partition refinement algorithm}

-With Corollary \ref{cor:main} we can find tangible states and Theorem \ref{th:main} reduces the problem to na\"ive weak bisimulation.
-Even if the problem of deciding na\"ive weak bisimulation as recently been shown to be solvable in polynomial time \cite{turrini:12}, the decision problem for weak bisimulation remains exponential as finding vanishing representations involves \emph{all} dirac determinate schedulers (which are exponentially many, as has been shown in \cite{segala:02}).
-For the description of the partition refinement algorithm below we need the convex sets $S(x,\alpha)\subseteq \BR^n$ introduced by \cite{segala:02}: \begin{example} For the MA given in Fig.~\ref{fig:nondet} (left-hand side) the resulting set $S(s_1,\tau)$ is given by the shaded triangle in Fig.~\ref{fig:triangle}.
-This triangle encodes all distributions that are reachable via a (weak) combined $\tau$ transition starting from $s_1$, for details on how to calculate those sets we refer to \cite{segala:02}. \end{example}
+With Lemma \ref{lem:dd-is-enough} we can find nn-tangible states and Th.~\ref{th:main} reduces the problem to na\"ive weak bisimulation.
+For the description of the partition refinement algorithm below we need the convex sets $S(x,a)\subseteq \BR^n$ introduced by \cite{segala:02}.
+For details on how to calculate those sets we refer to \cite{segala:02}. \begin{example} For the MA given in Fig.~\ref{fig:nondet} the set $S(s_1,\tau)$ is given by the shaded triangle in Fig.~\ref{fig:triangle}.
+This triangle encodes all distributions that are reachable via a (weak) combined $\tau$ transition starting from $s_1$. \end{example}

-\begin{remark} In \cite{segala:02} it is shown that the convex sets are the convex hull (CHull) of distributions (i.e.~points in $\BR^n$) generated by Dirac determinate schedulers.
-It is shown there that the extremal points (i.e.~generators) of the convex hull can be found by a linear program and that the complexity of calculating the sets $S(s,\alpha)$ is exponential for the weak case.
-Therefore our algorithm also has exponential complexity. \end{remark}
+\begin{remark} It was shown in \cite{segala:02} that each convex set is the convex hull (CHull) of distributions (i.e.~points in $\BR^n$) generated by Dirac determinate schedulers.
+It is shown there that the extremal points (i.e.~generators) of the convex hull can be found by a linear program and that the complexity of calculating the sets $S(s,a)$ is exponential for the weak case.
+This is one of the reasons why our algorithm also has exponential complexity (see Sec.~\ref{subsec:Complexity}). \end{remark}